Xbjornsen/P4-SRPT-vs-FIFO/README.md

 # P4-SRPT-vs-FIFO
-Create a p4 network and manage the flows based on priority alogorthim SRPT - Shortest Remaining processing time.
-The results from this will be compared to the results from flows based on the FIFO algorithm which is a basic p4 program.
-FIFO is First in First Out.
+Create a p4 network and manage the flows based on priority alogorthim SRPT - Shortest Remaining Processing Time.

 # Goal
 The goal of this project was to see if the algorithm SRPT has a better performance for certain types of data flows compared to FIFO.